brycewray/hugo-site/content/posts/2021/03/jit-game-changer-tailwind-css.md

 Apart from the file-size issue, a major reason why many don't like Tailwind is because they have to create "pixel-perfect" websites---*i.e.*, providing *exact matches* for what designers have specified---and, thus, can't stick to the fixed settings that are a purposeful part of Tailwind.[^whyUnits]

+[^whyUnits]: The idea behind Tailwind's fixed units is to enable developers, especially those who lack adequate layout/design skills, to work within a set of professionally curated sizes, breakpoints, colors, and so on.

-Let's say your design team requires your site's navigation bar to be exactly 63.7 pixels high with a background color of `#a7b492` (or `rgb(167, 180, 146)` or `hsl(83, 18%, 64%)`, depending on how one likes to code one's colors).
+Let's say your design team requires your site's navigation bar to be exactly 63 pixels[^dotPixels] high with a background color of `#a7b492` (or `rgb(167, 180, 146)` or `hsl(83, 18%, 64%)`, depending on how one likes to code one's colors).
 Up to now, there's been no way in Tailwind to provide such exactitude.
 Of course, you then can just add your own **additional** CSS for that purpose; but that further bloats the CSS you're delivering.
 If a particular project needs a *ton* of these workarounds to achieve what you're trying to deliver, it might well seem pointless to use Tailwind in the first place.[^myUnits]

-[^whyUnits]: The idea behind Tailwind's fixed units is to enable developers, especially those who lack adequate layout/design skills, to work within a set of professionally curated sizes, breakpoints, colors, and so on.
+[^dotPixels]: Not "63.7," as I originally wrote.
+(Jeez.)
+Shows why I shouldn't try writing sarcasm when I'm tired.

 [^myUnits]: Indeed, I noted that very thing in my recent "[Next steps?](/posts/2021/03/next-steps)" article about why I chose not to use Tailwind for a project I'm doing for the Day Job: ".&nbsp;.&nbsp;.&nbsp;Tailwind's fixed units aren't quite precise enough for some of what I'm trying to do."

 But now, another goodie in the Tailwind JIT code---the allowance of **arbitrary style creation**---gives you far more flexibility.
-Now you can satisfy your design team's requirements with CSS like `h-[63.7px]` and `bg-[#a7b492]` to build that nav bar as spec'd.
+Now you can satisfy your design team's requirements with CSS like `h-[63px]` and `bg-[#a7b492]` to build that nav bar as spec'd.
 It was *this* addition, even more than the JIT functionality, that made me sit up and take notice about what the Tailwind team announced; and I saw similar comments from other web devs who've been wanting something like this in Tailwind.[^arbs]

 [^arbs]: Note that, as the Tailwind team continues to refine this experimental library, not necessarily *all* classes can yet accept arbitrary values; it's a work in progress, as [today's release of v.0.1.4](https://github.com/tailwindlabs/tailwindcss-jit/releases/tag/v0.1.4) shows.